ljw1004/csharpspec/csharp/conversions.md

 A value type has a boxing conversion to an interface type `I` if it has a boxing conversion to an interface type `I0` and `I0` has an identity conversion to `I`.

-A value type has a boxing conversion to an interface type `I` if it has a boxing conversion to an interface or delegate type `I0` and `I0` is variance-convertible (§13.1.3.2) to `I`.
+A value type has a boxing conversion to an interface type `I` if it has a boxing conversion to an interface or delegate type `I0` and `I0` is variance-convertible ([Variance conversion](interfaces.md#variance-conversion)) to `I`.

 Boxing a value of a *non_nullable-**value-type* consists of allocating an object instance and copying the *value_type* value into that instance.
-A struct can be boxed to the type `System.ValueType`, since that is a base class for all structs (§11.3.2).
+A struct can be boxed to the type `System.ValueType`, since that is a base class for all structs ([Inheritance](structs.md#inheritance)).

 Boxing a value of a *nullable_type* proceeds as follows:

 *  If the source value is null (`HasValue` property is false), the result is a null reference of the target type.
 *  Otherwise, the result is a reference to a boxed `T` produced by unwrapping and boxing the source value.

-Boxing conversions are described further in §4.3.1.
+Boxing conversions are described further in [Boxing conversions](types.md#boxing-conversions).

 ### Implicit dynamic conversions

 An implicit dynamic conversion exists from an expression of type `dynamic` to any type `T`.
-The conversion is dynamically bound (§7.2.2), which means that an implicit conversion will be sought at run-time from the run-time type of the expression to `T`.
+The conversion is dynamically bound ([Dynamic binding](expressions.md#dynamic-binding)), which means that an implicit conversion will be sought at run-time from the run-time type of the expression to `T`.
 If no conversion is found, a run-time exception is thrown.

-Note that this implicit conversion seemingly violates the advice in the beginning of §6.1 that an implicit conversion should never cause an exception.
+Note that this implicit conversion seemingly violates the advice in the beginning of [Implicit conversions](conversions.md#implicit-conversions) that an implicit conversion should never cause an exception.
 However it is not the conversion itself, but the *finding* of the conversion that causes the exception.
 The risk of run-time exceptions is inherent in the use of dynamic binding.
 If dynamic binding of the conversion is not desired, the expression can be first converted to `object`, and then to the desired type.

 The following example illustrates implicit dynamic conversions: